Navigation Menu

 is pointer assignment atomic in golang

-6. Pointers and Arrays in golang
+6. Pointers in Golang

 is pointer assignment atomic in golang